How to Fix App Updates on Google Play Stuck on Pending

 Clear the Google Play Cache

 An overloaded cache can cause an app to malfunction, which can sometimes happen with the Play Store.
-This is especially frequent when you have many apps that the Play Store needs to check for updates to and perform other related actions.
+This is especially frequent when you have many apps that the Play Store needs to check for updates for and perform other related actions.

 To clear the Play Store’s cache, you should: